pbuckner/x-plane_plugins/XPython/docs/source/development/modules/timers.rst

 .. py:function:: stop_timer(func)

   Stops timer with given callback.
-No error fs timer is not found.
+No error if timer is not found.